 How long does it take to recover from reconstructive breast surgery?

 I know a lot of patients are very concerned about the recovery after the reconstruction.
-As a plastic surgeon who has perfomed the procedure for many years, I'd like to assure you that it’s usually not as bad as you think it will be.
+As a plastic surgeon who has performed the procedure for many years, I would like to assure you that it’s usually not as bad as you think it will be.

 With implant reconstruction, there really isn’t any additional wounds.
 The only thing that requires your attention is a drainage tube to drain excess fluid.
 That can stay in for up to 2 weeks after the surgery.

 For flap reconstructions, there will be additional operative sites to care for.
 They can be the tummy, thigh or back.
 You'll need to stay in bed for the first few days, but should be walking by the 3rd or 4th day.

 Your drains can normally be removed by seven days, but some may need to stay in a bit longer.
 Your movements will be a bit restricted at first, but you will be able to walk around and go out by 1 week.

 In my experience, almost all my patients are usually back to normal activities by a month.
 These activities include running, dancing, swimming etc.